Gus Grissom Spacesuit Gallery.

 Gus Grissom's home town of Mitchell, Indiana, honors its most famous son in ways suited to a guy who seemed to snatch defeat from the jaws of victory.

-In Spring Mill State Park stands the Virgil I. Grissom Memorial Museum.
-It costs four bucks to get into the park, but the gatekeepers will let you pass for free if all you want to see is the museum.
+In Spring Mill State Park stands the Virgil I. "Gus" Grissom Memorial Museum.
 The museum was dedicated in July 1971, ten years after Gus's first flight, and four years after his death.

 Almost everything here is from the Molly Brown, Grissom's Gemini mission capsule.
-This is understandable, as the Liberty Bell, his Mercury capsule, was at the bottom of the Pacific until 1999 (now exhibited at the Kansas Cosmosphere, Hutchinson, Kansas).
-The Molly Brown itself is on display, behind a plexiglass shield, suspended above the ground floor gallery.
-Gus's Mercury spacesuit -- a big draw -- was out to Washington DC for a cleaning when we visited, but we were still able to ponder the helmet worn by Gus during his Mercury flight, its foam rubber pads disintegrating into a pile of yellow dust on the bottom of its glass box.
+This is understandable, as the Liberty Bell, his Mercury capsule, was at the bottom of the Atlantic until 1999 (now exhibited at the Kansas Cosmosphere, Hutchinson, Kansas).
+The Molly Brown itself is on display, behind a plexiglass shield.
+Gus's Mercury spacesuit -- a big draw -- was out to Washington DC for a cleaning when we visited, but we were still able to ponder the helmet worn by Gus during his Mercury flight.

 One of Ours Historical Marker.